Lindbergh kidnapping: Prominence

 The morning after the kidnapping, authorities notified President Herbert Hoover of the crime.
 At that time, kidnapping was classified as a state crime and the case did not seem to have any grounds for federal involvement.
-Attorney General William D. Mitchell met with Hoover and announced that the whole machinery of the Department of Justice would be set in motion to cooperate with the New Jersey authorities.
+Nevertheless, Attorney General William D. Mitchell met with Hoover and announced that the whole machinery of the Department of Justice would be set in motion to cooperate with the New Jersey authorities.
 The Bureau of Investigation (BOI), forerunner of the FBI, was authorized to investigate the case, while the United States Coast Guard, the U.S. Customs Service, the U.S. Immigration Service and the Metropolitan Police Department of the District of Columbia were told their services might be required.

 New Jersey officials announced a $25,000 reward for the safe return of "Little Lindy".
 The Lindbergh family offered an additional $50,000 reward of their own.
-At this time, the total reward of $75,000 (approximately $1,801,000 in 2024) was a tremendous sum of money, because the nation was in the midst of the Great Depression.
+At this time, the total reward of $75,000 (approximately $1,795,301 in 2026) was a tremendous sum of money, because the nation was in the midst of the Great Depression.

 On March 6, a new ransom letter arrived by mail at the Lindbergh home.
 The letter was postmarked March 4 in Brooklyn, and it carried the perforated red and blue marks.
 The ransom had been raised to $70,000.
 A third ransom note postmarked from Brooklyn, and also including the secret marks, arrived in Breckinridge's mail.
 The note told the Lindberghs that John Condon should be the intermediary between the Lindberghs and the kidnapper(s), and requested notification in a newspaper that the third note had been received.
 Instructions specified the size of the box the money should come in, and warned the family not to contact the police.